Template: ElectraNet Generator Performance Standards (GPS) Assessment Guideline

 This template combines the 'Capacitive current tests: Balanced faults' and 'Inductive current tests' into a single Loop Start Node so a combined balanced iq scatter plot can be created.

-Note ElectraNet have specified that this test must be completed at all permutations of Pmax/Pmin and Qmax/Qmin, with the exception of Pmin and Qmin.
+Note ElectraNet has specified that this test must be completed at all permutations of Pmax/Pmin and Qmax/Qmin, with the exception of Pmin and Qmin.

 We've instead implemented HVRT tests via a capacitor switch-in, as applying a playback generator for large voltage deviations can lead to strange inverter performance, as there isn't actually a disturbance present to sink fault current.

-Table 7: Dynamic studies to assess reactive current injection for S5.2.5.5 specifies that settling time, active power recovery time, reactive current rise and settling times must be provided at multiple points throughout the generating system.
-Our template assumes only point of connection values are necessary, this also minimises the size of summary tables generated by Table Nodes in this template.
+Table 9: Dynamic studies to assess reactive current injection for S5.2.5.5 specifies that settling time, active power recovery time, reactive current rise and settling times must be provided at multiple points throughout the generating system.
+Our template assumes only point of connection values are necessary; this also minimises the size of summary tables generated by Table Nodes in this template.

-• The point of connection voltage to the default (as per the global variable default_poc_voltage)
+- The point of connection voltage to the default (as per the global variable

 4.2.6 (S5.2.5.7) Partial Load Rejection